Biosolverr/governance-decision-simulator/docs/example-output.md

 }
 ```

-Note all three scenarios landed in `interesting_alternative_outcomes` here
+Note all three scenarios landed in `interesting_alternative_outcomes` here.
-— that's correct given none of these three fabricated test scenarios
+That is correct given none of these three fabricated test scenarios shared
-shared a recurring risk/assumption with each other.
-In a real LLM run
+a recurring risk or assumption with each other.
+In a real LLM run across
-across multiple validators, scenarios that genuinely converge on the same
+multiple validators, scenarios that genuinely converge on the same
-underlying risk (e.g. multiple validators independently flagging
+underlying risk (for example, multiple validators independently flagging
 "long-term sustainability decreases") would surface in
 `areas_of_agreement` instead.

+Two fields on this report are new since the pipeline shape above was
+first documented:

+- `schema_version` marks the overall report shape.
+It stays at `1` as
+  long as no field is renamed or removed; new fields can be added without
+  bumping it.
+- `principle_version` records which version of the `_generate_scenarios`
+  equivalence principle this specific simulation was accepted under.
+See
+  `docs/architecture.md` for what changed between principle versions.

+## Other ways to read a stored simulation

+Beyond `get_report(simulation_id)`, which returns the exact JSON shape
+above, the contract exposes a few read only views built from the same
+stored data, useful for a frontend or for manual inspection in Studio:

+- `get_report_markdown(simulation_id)` renders the same report as
+  readable Markdown instead of JSON.
+- `get_normalizer_diff(simulation_id)` shows how many scenarios the raw
+  LLM output contained before the Normalizer merged or dropped any of
+  them, and which titles did not make it into the final report.
+- `compare_simulations(id1, id2)` diffs two stored reports directly:
+  same category or not, confidence distribution side by side, and which
+  scenario titles are unique to each versus shared.
+This is the natural
+  way to inspect the result of `simulate_variant`, since a variant and
+  its parent are two separate stored simulations.
+- `get_confidence_trend(category)` and `get_category_stats()` give
+  running totals across all simulations of a category, rather than a
+  single simulation's detail.

+None of these change what `simulate_proposal` returns; they only offer
+different views onto data that is already stored on chain.